 Our next Clearleft Presents event is packed with knowledge and insights that you can’t afford to not to know.
 Intrigued?

-The workshop, Design is a Job, will be run by award-winning speaker, author, and co-founder (with Erika Hall) of Mule Design, Mike Monteiro.
-We caught up with Mike to discuss his background, thoughts on life and work as a designer, and why the business of design is just as important as the craft of it.
+We caught up with award-winning speaker, author, and co-founder (with Erika Hall) of Mule Design, Mike Monteiro to discuss his background, thoughts on life and work as a designer, and why the business of design is just as important as the craft of it.

 Let’s start at the beginning.
 What made you want to work in the world of design and how did you get started?

 Oof.
 The beginning.
 Well the beginning is rather boring, and probably not unlike how a lot of designers my age got started: by accident.
 I was going to art school.
 I was making posters with text.
 And the only way I knew how to “make text” was to buy rub-off letters, make the text I wanted, and then go to Kinkos to keep enlarging them until they were poster-sized.
 One day, another student told me I was an idiot and walked me down to a basement room with 4 Mac SEs.
 You had to take design classes to get access to the Macs.
 So I did.
 Then at some point, what I was learning about design was more interesting to me than art.

 When I graduated, I got a job at a copy shop designing brochures and logos and business cards.
 Here’s the biggest lesson from that first job: we calculated our time in fifteen minute increments.
 You had 15 minutes to lay out a business card.
 If a brochure was two-sided you might be able to argue for thirty minutes.
 Logo?
 Fifteen minutes.
 I made a lot of shitty logos.
 On the upside: I made a lot of shitty logos.
 And I learned how to get things done quickly.
 I don’t touch the pixel making tools much these days, but I still gauge work in 15 minute increments.
 And I feel sorry for a designer who tells me it’s going to take them three weeks to do anything.